 Symptoms may come and go at first, or steadily become worse.
 You may notice:

-Sudden, severe pain in 1 eye
+Sudden, severe pain in one eye

 Decreased or cloudy vision, often called "steamy" vision

 Nausea and vomiting

 Symptoms are most often noticed when the child is a few months old.

 The goal of treatment is to reduce your eye pressure.
 Treatment depends on the type of glaucoma that you have.